Debate topics for middle school students

 Philosophy debate topics for middle school students

-While philosophy might not be on your middle school curriculum, its rich questions can ignite students’ critical thinking across many other subjects, including humanities, social studies, and the sciences.
-Try these thought-provoking philosophical discussions as engaging lesson starters to activate students’ minds!
+While philosophy might not be on your middle school curriculum, try these thought-provoking philosophy debate topics as engaging lesson starters to activate students’ minds as its rich questions can ignite students’ critical thinking across many other subjects.

 Religious studies debate topics for middle school students

-Exploring religious debate topics in middle school expands students’ worldviews and cultural awareness.
-Discussing diverse beliefs, texts, and practices cultivates students’ empathy and respect for other religions, while enabling them to meet many curriculum objectives for religious studies and humanities.
+Exploring religious debate topics in middle school encourages discussion of diverse beliefs, texts, and practices, helping students develop empathy and respect for other religions while supporting key curriculum objectives in religious studies and humanities.

 School and education debate topics for middle school students